On the role of Allee effect and mass migration in survival and extinction of a species: Model I: The basic model

-\section{Model I: the basic model}
+\section{Model I: The basic model}

-We introduce Model I. We choose to fix a birth rate equal to $1$ and to associate two parameters to death and migration rates.
-Given $\phi$ and $\lambda$ positive real numbers, transitions are, for all $x \in S$, $y\in S$, $y \sim x$ (we follow notations in (\ref{generator}))
+We introduce Model I. We choose to fix a~birth rate equal to $1$ and to associate two parameters to death and migration rates.
+Given~$\phi$ and $\lambda$ positive real numbers, transitions are, for all $x \in S$, $y\in S$, $y \sim x$ [we follow the notation in (\ref{generator})]